Aggregate

 }

 These language features allow you to define the lifecycle of an Aggregate.
-The following examples show all possible variants of state transitions:
+The following example show all possible variants of state transitions (note that the following example is not in line with the example above; it just shows all variants of possible state transitions):

 // an initial state: